Matt Vierling Player Props: Tigers vs. Rays

-On Saturday, Matt Vierling (.297 batting average in his past 10 games, with three doubles and two walks) and the Detroit Tigers face the Tampa Bay Rays, whose starting pitcher will be Aaron Civale.
-First pitch is at 1:10 PM ET.
+On Sunday, Matt Vierling (.308 batting average in his past 10 games, with three doubles and two walks) and the Detroit Tigers play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
+First pitch is at 1:40 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Rays.
+He had a one-hit performance in his most recent game (1-for-5) against the Rays.

 Matt Vierling Game Info & Props vs. the Rays